pascalc/ttmachines/README.markdown

 Event handlers, dynamic text etc can be declared here using `set-up-element` for specific DOM elements and `set-up-route` for actions specific to a certain page.
 Look at one.cljs for reference.

+### Styling

+*resources/public/stylesheets/chapter/* **one.less**

+Styling for the HTML elements defined in chapter/one.clj should be specified here.
+Don't forget to add an import for this file in stylesheets/app.less.

 ## Plans

 * Glossary